thewoolleyman/workstation/README.md

 * Editor -> Font -> Size -> change to 15
 * Editor -> Font -> Line height -> change to 0.9 (More density on laptop screens)
 * Editor -> Code Style ->
+  * General:
-  * General: Hard wrap at 80 columns
+    * Hard wrap at 80 columns
+    * Visual Guides at 100 columns
   * HTML:
     * Other:
       * Spaces: